SOS Class Registration Frequently Asked Questions

 The first bill, also known as your eBill, is usually sent mid-April for the summer semester, mid-July for the fall semester, and mid-November for the spring semester.
 You will usually have about 3-4 weeks to submit payment.
 For specific dates, please see: auburn.edu/administration/business-finance/sfs/billing-schedules.html?0

-Class schedules are subject to cancellation for non-payment following the due dates of the first billing cycles of the fall and summer classes.
+Class schedules are subject to cancellation for non-payment following the due dates of the first billing cycle of each semester.
 You must pay at least 50% of your first bill to retain your class schedule.
 The other 50% will be due on your next month’s bill.

 - Finish submitting your medical form. – auburn.edu/medicalform